The beginnings of Hanbury Hall

 Further changes by Emma Vernon

-Most notable were the changes made by Emma Vernon (1755–1818) who, after inheriting Hanbury aged 16 in 1771, used her fortune to alter the sitting room and drawing room.
+Most notable were the changes made by Emma Vernon (1755–1818) who, after inheriting Hanbury aged 16 in 1771, used her fortune to alter the Lady's Parlour and Great Parlour.

 When Emma eloped with the local curate, her husband Henry Cecil closed the hall and sold all of the furniture.